Gera: Middle Ages

 The place name Gera originally referred to the area of the Elster river valley where the city stands now.
-The name most likely originated before the European Migration Period – the people who first settled the area during the 8th century adopted the name.
 The first known documentary mention of Gera dates from 995.

 In 999 Emperor Otto III assigned the "province" of Gera to the Quedlinburg Abbey.
 In turn, the church assigned the protectorship of this area in 1209 to the Vogts of Weida (in German: Vögte von Weida) who served as its administrators.
 The Vogts of Weida were the ancestors of the Reussians, who ruled Gera until 1918.
 Gera was first mentioned as a town in 1237, though it is unclear in which year Gera got the municipal law.
 The small town got circumvallated in the 13th century on an area of 350 x 350 m and the Vogts' city castle was built in the south-western corner at today's Burgstraße.
 A municipal seal was first used in 1350, the council was first named in 1360 and the town hall was mentioned in 1426.
 The abbess of Quedlinburg remained the formal sovereign of Gera until 1358, as the Wettins followed her up.
 The Vogt's couldn't emancipate themselves from Wettin rule.
 In 1450, Gera was almost totally destroyed during the Saxon Fratricidal War, but it could recuperate quick because the starting textile manufacture brought wealth to the town.